How to Make a Coloring Pad

 (If you are making a Form Drawing Pad to use with giant sheets of penny paper, leave the paper open to see the entire first page)

 If you have not made a coloring pad, try one out, it’s easy and makes good base for coloring with crayons.
-If you habe not used beeswax crayons before, give them a try.
+If you have not used beeswax crayons before, give them a try.
 You need only three, red, blue and yellow.
+Stockmar crayons are solid, with beeswax and lovely colors that blend well.

 How to Make Coloring Pads